 READ OUR WILDFIRE MITIGATION PLAN (PDF, 2.5 MB)

-Our teams are working every day to continue to improve the safety of our electric system to meet this challenge and have a plan for preventing wildfires.
+Our teams are working every day to continue to improve the safety of our electric system and further reduce wildfire risks.
 See our progress by county (PDF, 8.1 MB).
 This includes:

 ROUTINE SAFETY INSPECTIONS OF ELECTRIC INFRASTRUCTURE